wasamasa/emacsninja.com/src/posts/on-minimalism.rst

   immutable ones.
 - Unknown symbols evaluate to ``NIL`` instead of throwing an exception.
-- Indentation (and even pretty-printing) is a lot easier than in classic Lisp dialects as it's basically about increasing the depth by three spaces for each level instead of ligning up parentheses.
+- Indentation (and even pretty-printing) is a lot easier than in classic Lisp dialects as it's basically about increasing the depth by three spaces for each level instead of lining up parentheses.
 - Closing parentheses that do not belong to the current line are separated by spaces.
 For convenience's sake, a closing bracket is interpreted as "super paren" and closes all remaining parentheses.